PHA lean tools help a rural, Southern Indiana FQHC surpass CMS Healthy People 2020 goals for diabetes management

 Three milestones marked the progress of healthcare providers along the Stage 1 MU compliance timeline:

-- Eligible providers reached Milestone 3 when they successfully attested to MU by demonstrating their EHR usage met specific thresholds for key objectives.
-2,201 providers successfully attested, which stands at 100% of the goal.
+- 2,201 eligible providers reached Milestone 3 when they successfully attested to MU by demonstrating their EHR usage met specific thresholds for key objectives (met 100% of the goal)

 Healthy Hearts in the Heartland (H3)